 Extended photo safari—I’ve been twice and yet there is so much more to experience!

-Playing flute and saxophone for community theater, playing in a flute choir, playing on a tennis team.
+Playing flute and saxophone for community theater, playing on tennis teams and traveling.